contao/docs/docs/manual/site-structure/pages-as-central-elements/website-root.en.md

 {{% notice tip %}}
 {{< version-tag "5.3" >}} If you select HTTPS, Contao will also automatically send the `Strict-Transport-Security` (HSTS) HTTP header, making your site even more secure.
-Of course, this does not apply to everything that is not delivered by Contao, but is delivered directly via the web server.
+Of course this only applies to resources delivered by Contao, but not to anything that is delivered directly via the web server for example.
 {{% /notice %}}

 {{% notice warning %}}